homecoded/sucodo/README.md

 * more heuristic search with additional keywords
 * manual search by selecting the word groups manually
 * adding adjustable gaps between the test groups
+* merge edit and analyze mode into one screen (like a rich text editor widget)

 DONE
 ====

+USABILITY FEEDBACK:

+* add an edit-text-button to text analyzer
+* increase size of "Inspect"-link and add a magnifying-glass icon
+* move explanation text in analyzer to top of text field
+* rename "Inspect" to "Show search results (opens new window)"
+* rename "Close" to "Return to mouse-over mode"
+* pull search result window to front (in case user left it open)

 TODOs: